iotaisolutions/qamp-fall-2021/README.md

  ## Step by Step Guide for Setup of Clustered Backend Environment for AER Simulator
  ###Setup Kubernetes Environment
   - Install a compatible Linux CI host (Preferably based on Debian and Red Hat), with at least 2 CPU and 4 GB RAM.
+  - SSH to Linux CI host
+  - Choose a cluster name:
+    Consider there is no pre-configured DNS and use the suffix like “.k8s.local”.
+Per the docs, if the DNS name ends in .k8s.local the cluster will use internal hosted DNS.
+     ```bash
+        export NAME=<somename>.k8s.local
+     ```
+  - Setup an ssh keypair to use with the cluster:
+     ```bash
+        ssh-keygen
+     ```
   - Deploy a Kubernetes Cluster Environment (with latest patch & package level):
     - On Premise or Cloud, Learning Environment [**Using Minikube : Single Node variant of K8s**](https://minikube.sigs.k8s.io/docs/start)
     - On Premise Production Environment (**with at least one Kubernetes Master & Two (Worker) Nodes**) Environment by referring [Kubernetes Setup Documentation](https://kubernetes.io/docs/setup/)
     - On Cloud Platform Production Environment ([Setup Kubernetes](https://zero-to-jupyterhub.readthedocs.io/en/latest/kubernetes/setup-kubernetes.html))

     - **Snip of a Multinode Kubernetes Cluster Environment**
      ```bash
         $ kubectl get nodes –A # One Master & 2 Worker Nodes